Rune Bolseth

 Rune Bolseth (born 4 July 1980) is a retired Norwegian footballer who played as a midfielder.

 Career

-Bolseth was born in Gloppen in Sogn og Fjordane and he started his career with Sogndal in 1999.
+Bolseth was born in Gloppen Municipality in Sogn og Fjordane county and he started his career with Sogndal in 1999.
 He made his debut against Hødd in a 1–2 loss on 1 August 1999.

 Bolseth joined Hønefoss in 2010 after ten years in Sogndal.
 He made his debut for Hønefoss in a 1–2 loss against Tromsø.